ntls-io/wasm-exec-sgx/README.md

 relevant environment variables need to be set.
 In order to facilitate this, we use the convenience scripts provided at [rust-sgx-sdk-env].

-1. Make sure the `docker` daemon is running, otherwise start it with
+1. Make sure docker is installed and the `docker` daemon is running, otherwise install following these steps -  [docker_install], once installed you can check the docker is up by running this code:
    ```
    $ systemctl start snap.docker.dockerd
    ```